A Snapshot of Stomach Cancer

-The overall incidence and mortality of stomach cancer in the United States have declined in the past 35 years.
-In 2013, it is estimated that 21,600 Americans will be diagnosed with stomach cancer and 10,990 will die of the disease.
+Stomach (gastric) cancer is relatively rare as the 16th most common cancer in the United States.
+The overall incidence and mortality of stomach cancer in the United States have both declined in the past 35 years.
+Incidence rates for stomach cancer fell on average 1.5% each year over the last 10 years.
+Mortality rates have fallen on average 3.0% each year since 2002.
+In 2014, it is estimated that over 22,000 Americans will be diagnosed with stomach cancer and nearly 11,000 will die of the disease.

 The incidence and mortality rates of stomach cancer vary by race/ethnicity and by sex.
-Incidence rates are much lower among whites than among other U.S. racial/ethnic groups.
-Incidence rates are highest in American Indians/Alaska Natives, followed by Hispanics, Asians/Pacific Islanders, and African Americans.
-Mortality rates are highest in Asians/Pacific Islanders and African Americans, followed by Hispanics, American Indians/Alaska Natives, and whites.
-Stomach cancer incidence and mortality rates are higher in men than in women.
+Incidence rates are much lower among whites than among other racial/ethnic groups in the United States.
+Incidence rates are highest in American Indians/Alaska Natives, followed by African Americans, Hispanics, and Asians/Pacific Islanders.
+African Americans and Asians/Pacific Islanders have the highest stomach cancer mortality rates, followed by Hispanics, American Indians/Alaska Natives, and whites.
+Men have much higher stomach cancer incidence and mortality rates than women.

-Risk factors for stomach cancer include Helicobacter pylori (H. pylori) infection, certain medical and genetic conditions, smoking, family history of stomach cancer, obesity, a diet high in salt or in smoked foods, and a diet low in fruits and vegetables.
+Risk factors for stomach cancer include Helicobacter pylori (H. pylori) infection of the stomach, smoking, family history of stomach cancer, a diet high in salted or in smoked foods, and a diet low in fruits and vegetables.
 There is no standard or routine screening test for stomach cancer.
-Standard treatments for stomach cancer include surgery, chemotherapy, radiation therapy, and targeted therapy.
+Standard treatments for stomach cancer include surgery, chemotherapy, radiation therapy, chemoradiation and targeted therapy.

 Examples of NCI Activities Relevant to Stomach Cancer

-- The Cancer Genome Atlas (TCGA) researchers are systematically identifying the major genomic changes involved in more than 20 cancers using state-of-the-art genomic analysis technologies.
-TCGA researchers hope to identify specific gene changes linked to H. pylori infection, to different stages of stomach cancer, and to different subtypes of stomach cancer.
+- Researchers with The Cancer Genome Atlas (TGCA) program are systematically identifying the major genomic changes involved in more than 20 cancers, including stomach cancer, using state-of-the-art genomic technologies.

-- The Tumor Microenvironment Network (TMEN) is exploring the role of the microenvironment—the cells and blood vessels that feed a tumor—in tumor initiation and progression.
-Network investigators are studying the role of cancer-associated fibroblasts in digestive cancers, including stomach cancer.
+- The Tumor Microenvironment Network (TMEN) is exploring the role of the microenvironment in tumor initiation and progression.
+One TMEN center is studying myofibroblasts and cancer-associated fibroblasts in digestive cancers, including stomach cancers.

-- Eight gastrointestinal-cancer-specific Specialized Programs of Research Excellence (SPOREs) focus on translational research in the gastrointestinal system.
+- Five gastrointestinal cancer-specific Specialized Programs of Research Excellence (SPOREs) are focusing on translational research on cancers of the gastrointestinal system.